joshblumer/dsc-Capstone-Project/README.md

 ## Technologies
 * The data preparation, organization, and modeling for this project can be found in the jupyter notebook file titled 'Mask_RCNN.ipynb', it is located in this page's repo and was created using Python 3.5.6

 * There is a keynote presentation for non-technical audiences available under the file name "CapstonePresentation.pdf"

+* The data used for this project was downloaded from [Kaggle](https://www.kaggle.com/andrewmvd/car-plate-detection).

+* The MS COCO weights that are loaded into the model during training can be found [here](https://github.com/matterport/Mask_RCNN/releases).

 ### Necessary libraries to reproduce and run this project are:
 * OS